delatbabel/admin/docs/actions.md

 The `messages` option is an array with three keys: `active`, `success`, and `error`.
 The `active` key is what is shown to the user as the action is being performed.
 The `success` key is the success message.
 The `error` key is the default error message.

 The `params` array is passed as part of the request data.
+This must include the `action_name` which must match the name of the action.

 The `action` item should be a callable function (closure or function name) that gets passed a parameter `$id` containing the ID of the model that the action is to be performed on.